charleskoffler/clprolf/README.md

 # clprolf language and framework

-clprolf(CLear PROgramming Language and Framework) has been made for simplify programming, especially OOP.
+Clprolf is a specialized, guided object-oriented language.
+It features predefined, specialized components and applies constraints to inheritance and interfaces, focusing on algorithmic programming.
 It is a superset of java.

-The clprolf framework is available for Java, C#, or PHP.
+The clprolf framework is available for Java, C#, or PHP, and is designed to leverage Clprolf in those languages.

 [clprolf official web site](https://www.clprolf-lang.org/)